 Look online, at magazines and newspapers for houses you might be interested in.
 Make a note of those homes you see and how long they stay on the market.
 Also, note any changes in asking prices.
 This will give you a sense of the housing trends in specific areas.

 Real estate agents can provide you with helpful information on homes and neighborhoods that isn’t easily accessible to the public.
 Their knowledge of the home buying process, negotiating skills, and familiarity with the area you want to live in can be extremely valuable.
 And best of all, it doesn’t cost you anything to use an agent – they’re compensated from the commission paid by the seller of the house.
+Learn about our REALTOR® Match Program and find the best agent for your needs!

 One of the most important steps in buying a home is getting financing.
 Before you even start searching for your dream home, talk to our in-house lender, Heritage Financial, to determine what you can afford and learn about what types of loans are available.